arminc/arminc.github.io/_posts/2010-01-14-secure-sms-android-market-release.md

 tags:
   - android
   - android market
+description: Because of legal issues about the name I used for this application I am forced to close this.
 ---
 Because of legal issues about the name I used for this application I am forced to close this.